 - As per MCS act 1960 section 75 and Model Bye-laws No. 94 (A) in Maharashtra, every society has to conduct an AGM every year before 30th September.

-- In case the society fails to do so, they should at least inform the registrar.
-If the registrar isn’t convinced with the reason, he/she can take strict action under section 75(5) of MCS act and Bye-Laws no. 94(B).
+- In case, society fails to do so, they should at least inform the registrar.
+If the registrar isn’t convinced with the reason, he/she can take strict action under section 75(5) of the MCS act and Bye-Laws no. 94(B).

-- As per Bye-Laws No.99, MC should give clear 14 days notice to the society members.
+- As per Bye-Laws No.99, MC should give a clear 14 days notice to the society members.
 Management Committee should put the notice of AGM on the Society Notice board.

-- As per Bye-laws No. 100, to conduct the AGM, minimum 2/3 of the total number of members in the society or subject to a maximum number of 20 members should be present.
+- As per Bye-laws No. 100, to conduct the AGM, a minimum of 2/3 of the total number of members in the society or subject to a maximum number of 20 members should be present.

 To understand the new guidelines for conducting AGM in Maharashtra, refer to this blog.

 Agendas To be Discussed in the AGM

 Annual Report of preceding cooperative year: Balance sheet and Income and Expenditure –